singh-inderpreet/cordova-plugin-appmobi/README.md

 - **Option 3:** Prompt the User and request their permission On app start or resume, the container will be notified of the update.
 The new bundle will be silently downloaded in the background and will be installed on the following app start.
 - **Option 4:** Notify the Application
 The final option puts control of the update completely in the hands of the developer and allows them to code their application to handle the update by themselves.
-Once an update is available, the application will be notified either at startup through the AppMobiCloud.updateAvailable parameter or during runtime through the [updateAvailable](https://docs.appmobi.com/liveupdate/javascriptapi/updateavailable.html#luupdateavailable) event.
+Once an update is available, the application will be notified either at startup through the AppMobiCloud.updateAvailable parameter or during runtime through the updateAvailable <!---(https://docs.appmobi.com/liveupdate/javascriptapi/updateavailable.html#luupdateavailable) ---> event.
 The liveUpdate message is included as the updateMessage property in this event.
-Once an update has been detected, developers may choose to kick off the update or not depending on how they would like their application to behave.
-See the [liveUpdate Sample Application](https://docs.appmobi.com/_downloads/ImplementationGuide-LiveUpdate-1-2.zip)  for more information.
+Once an update has been detected, developers may choose to kick off the update or not depending on how they would like their application to behave. <!--- See the [liveUpdate Sample Application](https://docs.appmobi.com/_downloads/ImplementationGuide-LiveUpdate-1-2.zip)  for more information. --->

 #### EXAMPLE